Our Lady of Beauraing: Apparitions

 The five young children who claimed to have seen the apparitions were Fernande (15), Gilberte (13), and Albert (11) Voisin, children of Hector, a railway clerk, and Marie-Louise Perpète Voisin, and Andrée (14) and Gilberte (9) Degeimbre, daughters of Degeimbre, a farmer's widow.

 On 29 November 1932, around 6 p.m., four of the children walked to a boarding school run by the Sisters of Christian Doctrine to meet up with Gilberte Voisin and walk home with her.
-Albert, who had just rung the bell at the school, turned around and exclaimed, “Look! the Virgin walking on that bridge!".
+Albert, who had just rung the bell at the school, turned around and exclaimed, "Look! the Virgin walking on that bridge!".
 The girls turned around and saw the figure of a lady dressed in white walking a meter above the railroad viaduct nearby.
 A nun of the convent, Sister Valéria, came to open the door and did not believe the children.
 The nun then went to fetch Gilberte and when she arrived at the doorstep, she too saw the vision.
 Frightened, the five children ran home but agreed to return the next day.
 The next day, 30 November, the Virgin appeared to them again above the bridge at the same time.

 On 1 December, the children were this time accompanied by their parents and some friends.
 The widow Degeimbre, armed with a big stick, wanted to find the person who was scaring the children.
 The Virgin first appeared on the bridge.
 She then appeared near a holly tree in the convent's garden.
 Each time she appeared, the parents would see their children as if thrown to their knees, but they could not see the visions themselves.
 The Virgin then disappeared again and appeared under a hawthorn tree near the garden gate.
 This was where she appeared for all the thirty remaining apparitions.
-The Superior, Mother Theophile, wanted to put an end to the “comedy” and decided to close the gates of the garden and to let loose their two dogs.
+The Superior, Mother Theophile, wanted to put an end to the "comedy" and decided to close the gates of the garden and to let loose the convent's two dogs.

 On 2 December the children returned but could no longer enter the garden, so they remained on the sidewalk in the street.
 The Virgin appeared to them again, facing them on the other side of the gate.
 The moment she appeared, the dogs stopped barking and lay on the ground.
 That evening, Albert asked the Virgin: "Are you the Immaculate Conception?".
 The Virgin smiled and nodded her head.
-Then he asked: “What do you want?”
-The Virgin spoke for the first time and answered: “Always be good.”
-Then, in a second apparition that evening, she asked Albert: “Is it true that you will always be good?”.
+Then he asked: "What do you want?”
+The Virgin spoke for the first time and answered: "Always be good".
+Then, in a second apparition that evening, she asked Albert: "Is it true that you will always be good?”.
 On 3 December, there was a crowd of 150 standing in the street.